Travelers board cruises in Florida despite case surges - NewsBreak

 Cruise ship travel has been listed at the highest COVID threat level by federal health officials who note that “even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants.”
 However, that didn’t stop travelers from all over the country from flocking to the Port of Miami on Thursday, ready to head out into the ocean.

-Cruisegoer Keisha Ricks told NewsNation Reporter Brian Entin that she hadn’t heard of the CDC’s latest advisory and was unperturbed by it.White House finalizing details to send free COVID tests to Americans soon, report says
+Cruisegoer Keisha Ricks told NewsNation Reporter Brian Entin that she hadn’t heard of the CDC’s latest advisory and was unperturbed by it.Cruise ship docks in San Francisco with COVID-19 cases

 “You got to get back to living.
 Got to get back to it.
 You can’t sit around stuck in the house forever,” she said.